-Receives general supervision from management or supervisory positions, and may receive functional and technical supervision from clerical and secretarial personnel.
+Receives general supervision from management professional or supervisory personnel, and may receive technical and functional supervision from higher level clerical staff.

 Any combination of experience and training that would likely provide the required knowledge and abilities is qualifying.
 A typical way to obtain the knowledge and abilities would be:

 Experience: Three years of increasingly responsible clerical experience.

 Training: Equivalent to the completion of the twelfth grade.

 May need to possess a valid driver's license as required by the position.
 Proof of adequate vehicle insurance and medical clearance may also be required.